Dev-Shai/Bootstrap_Portfolio/README.md

       - [x] Include links that are applicable to your portfolio.

-        - [ ] Links should navigate to the appropriate sections
+        - [x] Links should navigate to the appropriate sections

-    - [ ] A hero section
+    - [x] A hero section

-        - [ ] A jumbotron featuring your picture, your name, and any other information you'd like to include.
+        - [x] A jumbotron featuring your picture, your name, and any other information you'd like to include.

-    - [ ] A work section
+    - [x] A work section

-      - [ ] A section displaying your work in grid.
+      - [x] A section displaying your work in grid.

-        - [ ] If you need to use placeholder image use: https://placehold.co/
+        - [x] If you need to use placeholder image use: https://placehold.co/

-      - [ ] Use bootstrap cards for each project.
+      - [x] Use bootstrap cards for each project.

-        - [ ] The description should give a brief overview of the work.
+        - [x] The description should give a brief overview of the work.

-      - [ ] Each project will eventually link to your class project work!
+      - [x] Each project will eventually link to your class project work!

-    - [ ] A skills section
+    - [x] A skills section

-      - [ ] List out the skills you expect to learn from the bootcamp.
+      - [x] List out the skills you expect to learn from the bootcamp.

     - [ ] An about / contact section.

-      - [ ] An "About Me" section in the same row.
+      - [x] An "About Me" section in the same row.

-    - [ ] A footer section.
+    - [x] A footer section.

-      - [ ] All hyperlinks should have a hover effect.
+      - [x] All hyperlinks should have a hover effect.

-      - [ ] All buttons should display a box shadow upon hover.
+      - [x] All buttons should display a box shadow upon hover.

-- [ ] 5.
+- [x] 5.
 Your Bootstrap solution should minimize use of media queries.

-- [ ] 6.
+- [x] 6.
 Deploy your new Bootstrap-powered portfolio to GitHub Pages.

 ### Technical Acceptance Criteria: 40%

-- [ ] Satisfies all of the above acceptance criteria.
+- [x] Satisfies all of the above acceptance criteria.

 ### Deployment: 32%

-- [ ] Application deployed at live URL.
+- [x] Application deployed at live URL.

-- [ ] Application loads with no errors.
+- [x] Application loads with no errors.

-- [ ] Application GitHub URL submitted.
+- [x] Application GitHub URL submitted.

-- [ ] GitHub repository contains application code.
+- [x] GitHub repository contains application code.

 ### Application Quality: 15%

-- [ ] Application resembles the functionality of their previous portfolio.
+- [x] Application resembles the functionality of their previous portfolio.

 ### Repository Quality: 12%

-- [ ] Repository has a unique name.
+- [x] Repository has a unique name.

-- [ ] Repository follows best practices for file structure and naming conventions.
+- [x] Repository follows best practices for file structure and naming conventions.

-- [ ] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+- [x] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-- [ ] Repository contains multiple descriptive commit messages.
+- [x] Repository contains multiple descriptive commit messages.

-- [ ] Repository contains quality readme with description, screenshot, link to deployed application.
+- [x] Repository contains quality readme with description, screenshot, link to deployed application.

+## Personal todos:

+- [ ] Add alt text to image

+- [ ] Reduce use of media queries where possible

+- [ ] Remove Lorem text and add actual text

+- [ ] Clean up class labels and check they are relevant and make sense

 ## Review
 You are required to submit BOTH of the following for review: